 Today is Dessert Day.
 Observed annually on October 14, it is a celebration of rich, creamy confections that have a history of putting smiles on the faces of those who indulge.

+It is the perfect day to host a buffet highlighting America’s regional desserts.
 Before the big day, find a fun way to assign different regions to your guest.
-For example, you could have them draw their assignment from a hat.
-Each guest will bring a specialty dessert from his or her assigned region.
+You could have them draw their assignment from a hat, then bring a specialty dessert from his or her assigned region.

-Ambitious partygoers may choose to create their own specialty.
-The culinary challenged can feel free to darken the doorway of their favorite bakery.
+Ambitious guests may choose to create their own specialty.
+However, the culinary-challenged can feel free to darken the doorway of their favorite bakery.
 The goals are to arrange a buffet that represents America’s sweet traditions and to achieve the ultimate sugar rush.

-Pumpkin pie and red velvet cake are timeless classics.
-The cheesecakes and cream pies are strong representatives for the northeast while pecan and Key lime pies are quintessential southern sweets.
-Other favorites include fudge brownies, ice cream sundaes and chocolate chip cookies.
+Red velvet cake is a timeless classic.
+Cheesecakes and cream pies are strong representatives for the northeast, while pecan and Key lime pies are quintessential southern sweets.

-If you hold your Dessert Day celebration outdoors, supplement this buffet by preparing Bananas Foster over the grill, and get some s’mores action going around the fire pit.
+If your Dessert Day celebration is outdoors, prepare Bananas Foster over the grill, and get some s’mores action going around the fire pit.

-Please beware, once they have consumed all that sugar, your guests will be bouncing off the walls.
-You just might want to serve decaffeinated coffee instead of your usual double espresso brew.
+After your guests have consumed all that sugar, they will be bouncing off the walls.
+So you might want to serve decaffeinated coffee instead of your usual double espresso brew.